 The owner of the mobile phone shop sees no customers coming in except you, and because there is a rumour that these mobile phones will not remain hip for much longer, he offers you a huge discount.
 And so you end up buying both phones for only € 100.
 In this case it doesn't matter how much money everyone has.

 If the inconvenience is not there, the interest rate could be lower.
 If you deposit money in a bank, you lend it to the bank, but you can still use it any time you want.
 The bank can do that because if you make payment, for example for legal advice, this money ends up the account of the lawyer, and the bank will be borrowing this money from the lawyer instead, until she uses it to pay someone else.
 For that reason interest rates on current accounts or checking accounts tend to be low.
-And because having money in a current account is more convenient than cash, the bank may even charge you for this.
+And because having money in a current account is more convenient than cash, the bank may even charge you.

 So, if someone wants to borrow money from you, the interest rate must be attractive, otherwise you may prefer investing and receiving dividends and rents.
 Other people that have money are in a similar position.
 Borrowers need to offer attractive interest rates in order to be able to borrow any money.
 Similarly, if dividends and rents are low, people with money may prefer lending to investing, so that borrowers do not have to pay high interest rates.
 Interest rates on loans therefore also depend on profits that can be made by investing.

-The problem of interest is a real problem.
-Let's explain that.
 Assume that Jesus' mother put a small gold coin weighing 3 grammes in Jesus' retirement account at 4% interest in the year 1 AD.
 Jesus never retired but he promised to return.
 Suppose that the account was kept for this eventuality.
 Assume further that the end is near.
 So, how much gold would there be in the account in 2015?
 You will be surprised.